top of page

 The Oregon Mandolin Orchestra is dedicated to bringing the beauty of mandolin music to audiences while providing opportunities for local musicians to perform.

 The mandolin was the most popular instrument in America in the early 1900s.
-That love affair fully bloomed when mandolin orchestras sprang up in cities across the country, enchanting concert-goers with a distinctive collective tinkle of musical rain.
+That love affair fully bloomed when mandolin orchestras sprang up in cities across the country, enchanting concert-goers with their distinctive sound.

 Although tastes shifted over the years, appreciation of the mandolin was rekindled during the Folk Revival of the 60s.
 This set the stage for the Oregon Mandolin Orchestra, which was founded by Brian Oberlin and Elizabeth Farrell in 2010.